Hortipes contubernalis

 Hortipes contubernalis is a species of spider in the family Corinnidae.
-It is endemic to South Africa and is commonly known as the Entabeni basket-legged spider.
+It is endemic to South Africa, and is commonly known as the Entebeni basket-legged spider.

 Distribution

 Hortipes contubernalis is endemic to Limpopo province in South Africa.
 It is known from Entabeni State Forest, Hanglip Forest, and Lhuvhondo Nature Reserve.

 Habitat and ecology

 The species inhabits Forest and Savanna biomes at altitudes ranging from 969 to 1,339 m above sea level.
 It is strongly associated with leaf litter in woodland habitats.

 Description

 Hortipes contubernalis is known from both sexes.

 Conservation

 Hortipes contubernalis is regarded as Rare due to its small restricted distribution range.
 The species is protected in Lhuvhondo Nature Reserve, and while there are farming activities around two localities, patches of indigenous forest remain where the species can thrive.